 What’s the right type yoga for you?
 One that you enjoy and keeps you coming back.
 The benefits of yoga seem limitless and unique to each participant.
 You may experience shifts in your physical, mental, emotional and/or energetic quality of life.
 I recommend that everyone give it a try.
 Classes are as different as instructors.
 I was told recently, “The instructor makes all the difference and Meg, I will follow you anywhere.”
 Take time and find the instructor you will follow anywhere.

 If you are having trouble finding the right class, send me a note, maybe I can help you come up with helpful questions for when you contact a studio or instructor.
-If you live in the Durham, Chapel Hill, Raleigh area, join me for a class.
+If you live in the Durham, Chapel Hill, Hillsborough, Raleigh areas, join me for a class.
 Have fun moving mindfully!

 Feel free to leave a comment or ask a question here.
 I will get back to you ASAP.
 Others may benefit from what you share.